Takazudo/jQuery.tabify/README.md

 # jQuery.tabify

-tab. with fade. and with transition.
+tab. with fade. and with transition. also supports hashchange event.

 ## Demos